MIDAS Knowledge Base

 3) Emails ARE being sent, but are being incorrectly identified as spam and not appearing in your inboxIf the mail sending settings (see item 1) are correct, and your email address within MIDAS is correct (see item 2), and you're still not receiving expected emails from MIDAS, it's highly likely that somewhere in the pipeline, your MIDAS emails are being incorrectly flagged as spam.

 This could be occurring within your email software (Check your spam/junk folder), or on your wider network (which your network/IT administrator should be able to check for you).

 To reduce the likelihood of emails sent via MIDAS being identified as junk, please check the following:

-- Be sure to "white list" the email address that's set in the "MIDAS Generated Emails Appear From" setting (See item 1) to an allowed list of senders in your mail client.
+- Be sure to add the email address that's set in the "MIDAS Generated Emails Appear From" setting (See item 1) to an allowed list of senders in your mail client.

 - Check that the address you're trying to send email to isn't the same as the email address that email is appearing to be sent from.
 For system generated notifications, emails will appear sent from the address specified in the "MIDAS Generated Emails Appear From" setting.
 However, for other outgoing email these may appear sent from the email address associated with the user account which initiated the action.
 An example of this are booking confirmation notifications.
 These will normally appear sent from the email address of the user who added/approved the bookings.
 For instance, if you're a user adding a booking for yourself as a client, the email address associated with both your user account and client record within MIDAS is likely to be the same.
 As such, booking confirmation emails destined for your email address will appear sent from that same email address.
 They may therefore be more likely to be flagged as spam by your mail system/client.